 In March 2014, Russia illegally and illegitimately annexed Crimea, part of Ukraine's sovereign territory.
 In response, NATO Foreign Ministers decided to suspend all practical civilian and military cooperation with Russia on 1 April 2014.
-Since then, Russia has continued its aggressive actions against Ukraine, including through continued and deliberate destabilization of eastern Ukraine.
+Since then, Russia has continued its aggressive actions against Ukraine, including through continued and deliberate destabilisation of eastern Ukraine.
 As a result, our cooperation remains suspended.
-However, channels for dialogue remain open.
-The NATO-Russia Council has met four times since the suspension of practical cooperation, most recently on 13 July 2016.
-The Secretary General and Deputy Secretary General also engage regularly with their Russian counterparts.